Moving to a new country comes with lots of financial hurdles, and one of the biggest is building credit from scratch in the U.S.

 Why building U.S. credit matters for U.S. immigrants

-Your U.S. credit score is a number between 300 and 850 that paints a picture to lenders for how "risky" it is to loan you money.
+Your U.S. credit score is a number between 300 and 850 that paints a picture to lenders of how "risky" it is to loan you money.

 The single most important factor in your credit score is payment history, which accounts for 35% of your FICO score, followed by credit utilization at 30%.